-Financial expense and income consist of bank fees, exchange rate differences and revaluation of warrants.
+Financial expense and income consist of revaluation of warrant liability, bank fees and exchange rate differences.

 Critical Accounting Policies and Estimate

 We describe our significant accounting policies more fully in Note 2 to our financial statements for the year ended December 31, 2013.
 We believe that the accounting policies below are critical in order to fully understand and evaluate our financial condition and results of operations.